mkdika/jeneric/README.md

 ## Overview
 - high level function to ease usage.
 - total up to 64 functions (version 1.0.0)
-- build on top of Java 8 standard API.
+- only use Java 8 standard API.
 - high coverage > 95%, and Mutation test > 85%.
 - Return types oriented.